Preventing the main causes of death on the roads

 2. Not wearing your seatbelt

-Remember – always wear your seatbelt.
-It’s against the law to not wear your seatbelt in vehicles where they are fitted.
+Always wear your seatbelt.
+It’s against the law to not wear a seatbelt in vehicles where they are fitted.

 3. Distractions - using your mobile or a hand-held device

-It only takes you being briefly distracted by a glance at your phone screen for a fatal accident to happen.
+It only takes a brief glance at your phone for a fatal accident to happen.
 Whatever it is will still be there when you’re in a safe place to answer it - safely parked, off the road, with the engine switched off and the keys out of the ignition.

 Some ways to avoid the temptation: